LissaGreense/GO4SQL/README.md

 ## HOW TO USE

 You can compile the project with ``go build``, this will create ``GO4SQL`` binary.

+Currently, there are 3 modes to chose from:

-You can either specify file path with ``./GO4SQL -file file_path``, that will read the input data directly into the program and print the result.
+1. `File Mode` - You can specify file path with ``./GO4SQL -file file_path``, that will read the input data directly into the program and print the result.

-Also with ``./GO4SQL -stream`` you can run the program in stream mode, then you provide SQL commands in your console (from standard input).
+2. `Stream Mode` - With ``./GO4SQL -stream`` you can run the program in stream mode, then you provide SQL commands in your console (from standard input).

+3. `Socket Mode` - To start Socket Server use `./GO4SQL -socket`, it will be listening on port `1433` by default.
+To choose port different other than that, for example equal to `1444`, go with: `./GO4SQL -socket -port 1444`

 ## FUNCTIONALITY

 * ***CREATE TABLE*** - you can create table with name ``table1`` using
   command:
   ```sql
   CREATE TABLE table1( one TEXT , two INT);
   ```